 Patrick lives with his father and his mother.
-His duties at home include carrying water, gathering firewood and caring for animals.
+He is responsible for carrying water, gathering firewood and caring for animals.
+His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 4 children in the family.
-His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.

 Patrick lives in the hills of Gahima, home to approximately 12,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The population is comprised of Banyarwandas and the spoken language is Kinyarwanda.